intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 registration function passing it as a parameter.

 The offload descriptor type hierarchy is described in the `pi.h` header.
-The top level structure is `pi_device_binaries_struct`.
+The top-level structure is `pi_device_binaries_struct`.

 #### Device Link

 The -fsycl-link flag instructs the compiler to fully link device code without fully linking host code.
 The result of such a compile is a fat object that contains a fully linked device binary.
 The primary motivation for this flow is to allow users to save re-compile time when making changes that only affect their host code.
 In the case where device image generation takes a long time (e.g. FPGA), this savings can be significant.

 For example, if the user separated source code into four files: dev_a.cpp,